Tranquil Solutions Counseling Center, LLC

 30 minute intake must be completed prior to program enrollment; *If mental health evaluation is needed, it can be completed at time of intake for a total fee of $100.
 Please allow one hour for mental health evaluations.

 One on one sessions are 60 minutes per session and can be scheduled on weekdays or evenings.
-Three sessions needed to complete the program.
+Five sessions needed to complete the program.
 Fee is per session.

 One on one sessions are 60 minutes per session and can be scheduled on weekdays or evenings.
-Six sessions needed to complete the program.
+Ten sessions needed to complete the program.
 Fee is per session.

 Program meets requirements of Chester County Probation and Courts.
 Mandated and voluntary clients are welcomed.